-This is simply creating awareness about planning ahead for needs you know about so you don’t have to stress about finding money or putting extra expenses on your credit card or line of credit.
+This is simply creating awareness about planning for needs you know about so you don’t have to stress about finding money or putting extra expenses on your credit card or line of credit.

-A CBB reader named Julie wanted to know more about the Christmas reserve fund that she noticed in our weekly grocery shop posts so I explained my version and then Mary went a bit further with the discussion.
+A CBB reader named Julie wanted to know more about the Christmas reserve fund that she noticed in our weekly grocery shop posts, so I explained my version, and then Mary went a bit further with the discussion.

-Question – What is Christmas Reserve Fund?
+Question – What is the Christmas Reserve Fund?
 Do you have a link to an article about this?